MJLEGION/TaskFlow/README.md

-Of course, here is a more concise and to-the-point version of your README file, perfect for a quick overview while still providing essential information.

 TaskFlow 📋
 A modern, intuitive task management SaaS application built with Next.js, React, and TypeScript.
 TaskFlow helps individuals and teams organize, prioritize, and track their tasks efficiently with a clean, responsive interface.